2020 Greenhills hostage crisis

-On March 2, 2020, 40-year-old Archie Paray, who worked as a security guard at the Greenhills shopping mall complex in Greenhills, San Juan, Metro Manila, the Philippines, took 55 people hostage at the administration office on the second floor of the Virra Mall.
+On March 2, 2020, 40-year-old Alchie Paray, who worked as a security guard at the Greenhills shopping mall complex in Greenhills, San Juan, Metro Manila, the Philippines, took 55 people hostage at the administration office on the second floor of the Virra Mall.
 Paray was an employee of the mall's security agency, Safeguard Armor Security Corporation (SASCOR), and believed he was a subject of unjust termination.
 During the standoff, Paray demanded the authorities to air his grievances against his former employers.
 Only one person was injured during the incident, and Paray was arrested after he freed the hostages.

 Background

 Perpetrator

-Archie Paray is a 40-year-old man who previously worked as a security guard at the Virra Mall as an employee under SASCOR.
+Alchie Paray is a 40-year-old man who previously worked as a security guard at the Virra Mall as an employee under SASCOR.
 There were varying accounts regarding the circumstances of his employment with SASCOR.
 Paray expressed his belief that he was a subject of unjust termination.
 SASCOR general manager Oscar Hernandez disputed the claims, saying that Paray was not dismissed from employment and was supposed to be reassigned to a different location as part of the company's policy of rotating security guards.

+Paray also addressed the rampant corruption in Greenhills.

 During the hostage taking, Paray maintained contact with local authorities and the media through his mobile phone and a walkie-talkie.